Frequently Asked Questions

 How long does the procedure take?

 For eyebrows and eyeliner the whole procedure (you walking into the studio to you walking out of the studio) takes right around 2 hours - with most of that time being us waiting for the anesthetics to take effect and drawing the stencils on!
 When booking an appointment I tell my clients to give themselves 3 hours just to make sure that neither of us feel rushed during the appointment.
-Tattooing under a tight time limit is extremely stressful - for the both of us!

 What should I do before my procedure?

-Before you come in for your cosmetic procedure make sure eat and to be well rested.
-For eyebrows you are more than welcome to come in with your makeup on if you would like for me to see how you want the tattoo to look or you could bring in photo references!
+Before you come in for your cosmetic procedure make sure to eat and be well rested.
+For eyebrows, you are more than welcome to come in with your makeup on if you would like for me to see how you want the tattoo to look or you could bring in photo references!
 For lash line enhancements please do not wear any makeup!
 If you have regular maintenance done to your brows (waxing, threading, tinting etc.) I ask that you give at least a week before the cosmetic procedure to prevent sensitivity that could lead to difficulties during the healing process.
 I require my clients to avoid any type of blood thinning medication for at least 72 hours before your procedure which include but are not limited to ibuprofen, aspirin, niacin, fish oil supplements and vitamin e.
 Excessive bleeding will cause the areas to have “fallout” or small areas where there is no pigment once the skin is healed.
 (Remember!
 Any areas of fallout are easily fixed with a touch up!)
 I ask that my clients do not consume alcohol the night before or day of procedure and to also avoid having too much caffeine!
 It is HIGHLY recommended to avoid intense sun and tanning bed exposure for at least 30 days before AND after the procedure.
 Tattooing sun burned or otherwise traumatized skin can result in excessive sensitivity, difficulties during the healing process, fallout of pigment (especially if the skin is sun burned) and it can even cause the pigment to change colors.
 I also ask that you avoid using any type of sunless tanner or bronzers before the procedure because a lot of them contain water repellants.
-I have had a couple instances where a client has used sunless tanner on their face the day of or a few days before the procedure and it will cause the pigment to ball up and roll off the skin making it almost impossible to make it work.
-I just ask everyone to make sure to show up to your appointment in a good state of mind and body! :)
+There have been instances where a client has used sunless tanner on their face the day of or a few days before the procedure and it will cause the pigment to ball up and roll off the skin making it almost impossible to make it work.
+I just ask everyone to make sure to show up to your appointment in a good state of mind and body!

 How old do I have to be to get permanent makeup?

 You must be at least 18 years old with a valid drivers license or state issued I.D. to have permanent makeup done at Revolution Ink.
 To have any type of body modification done under the age of 18 a parent/legal guardian must be present and have proof of legal guardianship (birth certificate, legal documents stating proof of guardianship), their state issued ID, as well as some form of identification for the minor (Drivers license/permit, school ID etc.).
-I will not do eyeliner procedures on anyone under the age of 18, only eyebrows.
-The youngest age I will perform an eyebrow procedure is 16 years of age with parental consent.

 How do you determine the brow shape and pigment tone that will fit me?